curio-7/flexMoney/README.md

     -Javascript
     -Bootstrap
     -Material UI
+    -Postman for API Testing

+## How to run on your system
+Open separate terminals for both frontend and backend and type "npm start" to run both.

 ## More That can be done:-
 1. Improving UI
 2. Different Sections of HomePage
 3. Functional CompletePayment() Method
 4. Using BcryptJS for Login and SignUp
-5. Keeping track of working days
+5. Keeping track of working days.